knative/docs/docs/eventing/sources/apiserversource/getting-started/README.md

 ```bash
 kubectl delete namespace <namespace>
 ```
-where;
-- `<namespace>` is the name of the namespace that you created in step 1 above.
+Where `<namespace>` is the name of the namespace that you created in step 1 above.